-INTP As Children: The Genius And Their Role Towards Their Parents
+INTP as Children: The Genius and Their Role Towards Their Parents

 INTPs, often referred to as "The Genius," are known for their intellectual curiosity, analytical thinking, and preference for solitude.
 These traits are evident from a young age, making INTP children unique in their interactions within family dynamics.
 Understanding how INTP children operate within the family unit can help parents foster a supportive environment that nurtures their child's intellectual and emotional growth.
 INTP children are naturally inquisitive, constantly seeking to understand the world around them.
 They are often seen as quiet and reserved, preferring to spend time in their thoughts rather than engaging in social activities.
 This can sometimes be misinterpreted as aloofness or disinterest, but it is simply a reflection of their deep internal world.